Jared-knighten6/cyber-project-one/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jump box machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
-- _TODO: Add whitelisted IP addresses_
+- The Jump Box Machine may be accessed from IP address 40.76.36.106

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the jump box.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- The ELK server may be accessed from the Jump Box Machine // 10.0.0.4

 A summary of the access policies in place can be found in the table below.